-MMS Parent Portal
+Focus Parent Portal

-An active email account is essential for access to the MMS Parent Portal.
+An active email account is essential for access to the Focus Parent Portal.

-The MMS Parent Portal provides secure, self-service web-based access to parents so they are informed about their child's daily progress in school.
+The Focus Parent Portal provides secure, self-service web-based access to parents so they are informed about their child's daily progress in school.
 Parents will benefit from real-time, online access to grade averages, progress reports, homework, missing assignments, announcements, attendance, and discipline information.
 Parents can access the system from any location with an Internet connection.

-The link to the MMS Portal is found on the main page of the school district web site at www.jsasd.org.
+The link to the Focus Portal is found on the main page of the school district web site at www.jsasd.org.
 The link is found on the left side in the section titled "Quick Links."

-Once you have your account established or if you need assistance, please contact Sharon Koch, Technology Department secretary, at skoch@jsasd.org or 570.398.5251.
+Once you have your account established or if you need assistance, please contact the Technology Department at 570.398.5251.